 “Therefore, since we are surrounded by so great a cloud of witnesses, let us also lay aside every weight, and sin which clings so closely, and let us run with endurance the race that is set before us, looking to Jesus, the founder and perfecter of our faith, who for the joy that was set before him endured the cross, despising the shame, and is seated at the right hand of the throne of God.”
 (Hebrews 12:1-2 ESV)

-So, from all what has been said above, I convinced (and I hope that you are as well) that there is no place called Abraham bosom inside the earth.
-I say this because we don’t see this being supported by Jesus nor his early disciples.
-For according to what we already read above, hell is the only place we see inside the earth.
-And we know according to scripture; our Savior Jesus Christ went there on our behalf.
+Now, I’m one of those Christians who doesn’t believe that there is a place called “Abraham’s bosom” inside the earth.
+For I don’t see this being supported by Jesus nor his disciples.
+For according to what we already read earlier, we know that hell is place of torment.
+And according to the scriptures; our Savior Jesus Christ went there on our behalf.
 This he did because of his great love for us.
-And we also know that this was the Fathers will.
-“For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.
-For God sent not his Son into the world to condemn the world; but that the world through him might be saved.”
-(John 3:16-17 KJV)
+And we also know that this was the will of our God the Fathers.
+For John the apostle wrote: “For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.
+For God did not send his Son into the world to condemn the world, but in order that the world might be saved through him.”
+(John 3:16-17 ESV)

 God bless you as you seek to do his well.
 Amen.

 To the Reader: So, who raised who?
-Did Jesus raise himself, or was it an act of God the Father?
-This article digs deep into the scriptures to help us find the answer to this question.
-So, I encourage you my brothers and sisters in Christ to always study the word of God for yourselves.
-This way we can put away any teachings that do not line up with scripture.
-So then, let’s always follow the leading and teaching of the Holy Spirit.
+Did Jesus raise himself out of hell (Hades), or was it an act of God the Father?
+Well, to find that answer we must dig deep into the scriptures.
+And the only way we can do this is to examine the scriptures for ourselves.
+This way we can know the truth and put away any false teachings that are out there.
+So, let us pray and always follow the leading and teaching of the Holy Spirit.
 Therefore: “Be diligent to present yourself approved to God as a worker who does not need to be ashamed, accurately handling the word of truth.”
 (2 Timothy 2:15 NASB20)

 May God’s love and mercy be with you all.
 Amen.